JEE Main Revision Plan 2026 - Subject- Wise, JEE Notes, Preparation Tips

 JEE Main Physics Revision Plan 2026

-Physics is considered to be the trickiest of all the three subjects asked in the exam.
+Physics is considered to be the trickiest of all three subjects asked in the exam.
 It is highly recommended to study the conceptual part as well as solve the numerical problems side by side to get good marks in IIT JEE Main physics.
 Here is a list of all the important points that should be considered while revising Physics:

 Amity University-Noida B.Tech Admissions 2026